pulumi/registrygen/README.md

 ## Installation

-You can install the `resourcedocsgen` tool just like any other Go-based CLI tool:
+You can install the `registrygen` tool just like any other Go-based CLI tool:

 ```
 go install github.com/pulumi/registrygen@master